 Comprehensive tests of fitness for intensive competitions, such as racing and eventing, should include assessments of the HR responses during trotting, as well as measurements of HR and speed during faster workouts.
 However, day-to-day assessments during trotting are fundamental to the day-to-day monitoring of all athletic horses.

-David Evans PhD BVSc
+Written by David Evans PhD BVSc

 Dr David Evans graduated BVSc (Hons) in 1975 and spent seven years in veterinary practice prior to completing a PhD in equine exercise physiology at the University of Sydney in 1987.
 His current consultancy activities include university teaching and research in aspects of equine science.
 Dr Evans has contributed to 11 book chapters on aspects of equine exercise physiology, and to more than 80 refereed research publications.
 Many of these reports are concerned with aspects of fitness testing and scientific aspects of training and performance.
 As well, he continues work in Australia and overseas as a consultant to horse owners and trainers, with a focus on practical applications of the science of equine fitness measurement and training.